JamesMitofsky/uvm-votes/index.md

 <h2>The Greater Vision</h2>
 <p>Institutionalize voting.

-Presently, UVM has a handful of useful voting resources, but they're not incorperated to the main paths students travel, physically or digitally.
-Solving for this,registration and other voting resources should be integrated with the course registration portal.
-Stanford, James Madison University, and others across the country have already deployed models like this to increase turnout.
+UVM aleady has a handful of useful voting resources, but they're off the beaten path - digitall or otherwise.
+Solving for this, the administration should integrate voting the mainstream student experience.
+In person, this could be through orientation or move-in days.
+Or, why not follow in the footsteps of Stanford and Northwester, affording students a step in their online registrtion process to consider their voting resources?

-The most encouraging version of these course registration hold models is to give students the most flexibility while putting resources in front of them.
-By leveraging a system which every university student has contact with, voter registration and the visibility for the importance of voting will increase.
+Through harmonizing the university's pre-exiting processes with registering students to vote, there's good reason to suspect this small change would pay off in dividends of significantly increased voter turnout.
+In some ways, going to school is about making certain decisions easier, like studying for French exams, chem finals, anthro projects, or even - incredibly - voting.

-UVM has already partnered with TurboVote - a great tool to support voter registration - but tools kept in the back of a shed aren't likely to see much action.</p>
+Having partnered with TurboVote, UVM has already laid some of the groundwork for students to tread toward online resources.
+The hurdle of moving the existing civic groundwork into the limelight is a barrier worth crossing.</p>
 </div>
 </section>

 <section class="dark-theme">
 <div class="inner-section">
 <h2>Get in touch!</h2>
-<p>If this sounds interesting, feel free to reach me directly via email or text.</p>
+<p>If this sounds interesting, don't hesitate to reach out to me directly via email or text.</p>

 <div class="contact-info">
     <img src="assets/images/headshot.jpg" class="profile-pic" alt="Portfolio picture of James">